 Brandon Amphitheater Parking

 There are parking lots on both sides of the Brandon Amphitheater, either from Exit 54 or 56.
 The lot outside the Amphitheater (Box Office Lot) is open to ADA parking.
 You will need a state-issued handicap tag, or ADA hang tag.

 Food And Drinks

 Where To Stay For a Show

-Tip: Making a weekend out of your trip?
+Are you making a weekend out of your trip?
 Check out our recommendations for things to do and places to eat in the area!

 Your Guide To Visiting Ridgeland